gchure/phd/docs/src/chapter_06/section_07_global_fit.md

 the dissociation constants $K_A$ and $K_I$, the six repressor copy numbers $R$, and the four repressor-DNA binding energies $\Delta\varepsilon_{RA}$ using the entire dataset.
-Points and errors represent the mean and standard error of ~10 biological replicates for O1, O2, and O3 and 3 biological replicates for Oid.
+Points and errors represent the mean and standard error of ~10 biological replicates for O1, O2, O3, and 3 biological replicates for Oid.
 The [Python code (`ch6_fig12.py`)](https://github.com/gchure/phd/blob/master/src/chapter_06/code/ch6_figS12.py) used to generate this figure can be found on the thesis [GitHub repository](https://github.com/gchure/phd).](ch6_figS12){#fig:induction_global_fit short-caption="Induction curves using global parameter estimates."}

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;@Fig:properties_global_fit shows the same key properties as in Fig. 2.7 , but uses the parameters obtained from this global fitting approach.
-We note that even by increasing the number of degrees of freedom in our fit, the result does not change substantially, due to in general, only minor improvements between the theoretical curves and data.
-For the O3 operator data, again, agreement between the predicted $[EC_{50}]$ and the effective Hill coefficient remain poor due the theory being unable to capture the steepness of the response curves.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;@Fig:properties_global_fit shows the same key properties as Fig. 2.7 , but uses the parameters obtained from this global fitting approach.
+We note that even by increasing the number of degrees of freedom in our fit, the result does not change substantially. or the O3 operator data, again, agreement between the predicted $[EC_{50}]$ and the effective Hill coefficient remains poor due to the theory being unable to capture the steepness of the response curves.

 ![**Key properties of induction profiles as predicted with a global fit using all